MonaemKhan/DOt-Net-Core-API-Core-MVC-Projects/MiniInventoryManagementSystem/README.md

 # Inventory Management System

-This Project Can Help Any Little Bussiness Man or Woman , to Keep Tract in Their Bussiness
+This Project Can Help Any Little Business Man or Woman, to Keep Tract in Their business

 ## Features

-- Store Sale or purches Easily
+- Store Sales or purchases Easily
-- Store Salesman/Customer/Supplyer/Product Details & Can edit view or Change Them
+- Store Salesman/Customer/Supplier/Product Details & Can edit view or Change Them
 - See Overall Stock and Profit
-- See Daily & Monthly Profit, Sale and Purches Details
+- See daily and monthly profit, sale, and purchase details.
-- See SalesMan Daily & Monthly Product Sale Quentity and Their Commission
+- See Salesman's Daily & Monthly Product Sale Quantity and Their Commission

 ## 🛠 Use to Build This Project
 - Language - C#
-- Frontend Framework - Dot NET Core MVC (6.0)
+- Frontend Framework: Dot NET Core MVC (6.0)
-- Backend Framework - Dot NET Core API (6.0)
+- Backend Framework: Dot NET Core API (6.0)
-- Database - MS SQL Server
+- Database: MS SQL Server
-- Design - HTML5, CSS3 and JavaScript
+- Design: HTML5, CSS3 and JavaScript

 # Images